Find out which countries are welcoming US tourists back - KRDO

 Dominica

-This eastern Caribbean island is open.
+UPDATE: This eastern Caribbean island is open.
 All travelers to Dominica must present a negative Covid-19 PCR test result, recorded between 24 and 72 hours before arrival, and complete an electronic Immigration and Customs form via Dominica’s online portal 24 hours before traveling.
 US travelers should expect further testing and screening as it’s deemed a high-risk country.
+The US Embassy warns 72-hour test results are not readily available.

 Dominican Republic

-People traveling to the Dominican Republic no longer have to show a negative PCR Covid-19 test result on arrival.
+UPDATE: People traveling to the Dominican Republic no longer have to show a negative PCR Covid-19 test result on arrival.
 DR authorities will give breath tests to a small percentage of random passengers plus anyone showing symptoms.
 You must also fill out a health affidavit.
+The Dominican Republic Ministry of Tourism now offers free viral antigen testing to all international visitors staying in hotels.
+The US Embassy says PCR test results have been reliably available within 72 hours but could be affected by increased demand.
 More info: US Embassy in the DR.

 Dubai

-Note: UPDATE: This British territory in the Caribbean is accepting US visitors.
-You must be preapproved; click here to start the process and read up on extensive Covid-19 testing requirements, including the specific type of test you must get, as well as mandatory quarantine and insurance.
-The US Embassy warns test results might take longer than 72 hours to receive.
-UPDATE: US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
-It must be taken within seven days of the flight, according to the country’s tourism website.